adivea/Elenovo2017/README.md

 ### Overview of contents

-This repository is our research compendium for our analysis of xxxx.
+This repository is our research compendium for our analysis of Elenovo Campaign of 2017.
 The compendium contains all data, code, and text associated with the publication.
 The `Rmd` files in the `analysis/paper/` directory contain details of how all the analyses reported in the paper were conducted, as well as instructions on how to rerun the analysis to reproduce the results.
 The `data/` directory in the `analysis/` directory contains all the raw data.

 ### The supplementary files